venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/kafka.md

 Create multiple partitions for the Topic in terms of parallelism/performance in the context of consumers.
 If you have multiple consumers in a single consumer group and multiple partitions in the topic, then it is guaranteed that consumers will receive data from different partitions which will give you parallelism and performance boost while processing from kafka.

-### Scaling a Kafka consumer group with Kubernetes operator and HPA
+### How to auto-scale consumers through Kubernetes operator and HPA

 Leverage k8s’s Operator pattern and Custom Resource Definition (CRD) to manage the life cycle of a Kafka consumer group running a top a k8s cluster.

-The _**record-lag metric**_ and number of partitions per topic are dynamic values that can be changed anytime in production environment.
+Combination of _**record-lag metric**_ and number of partitions per topic are used to auto-scale consumers.

 The new CRD KconsumerGroup is a Primary Resource and its spec describes the individual consumer specification such as consumer name, image, the topic it should poll messages from, minReplicas indicates the minimum number of consumers to start with, averageRecordsLagLimit set the threshold for HPA to scale out.
 In term of status, we want to see active pods and a customised message.

-You can have multiple Kafka clusters share a common zookeeper ensemble but it's not recommended because it will complicate your ability to upgrade zookeeper

-### How did you setup Kafka on K8s?
+### How to setup Kafka on K8s?

 https://medium.com/hacking-talent/mastering-apache-kafka-on-kubernetes-strimzi-k8s-operator-2c1d21d7b89a

+#### Optimizations

+- Use Kafka Consumer to batch push into Redshift